akhsiM/learning-python-async-techniques/README.md

 ![](./code_img/README-2022-06-08-18-49-20.png)

-## Async techniques in Python - The Landsacape
+## Landscape of Async techniques in Python

 There are many different techniques that we'll go through in this course, and these can be applied in different situations.
 Each technique has their own pros and cons.